644/Bash-Utils/README.md

 # Bash Utils
 Below you will find a description, example and dependency list for all scripts in this repository.

+## btt
+Converts selected binary text to ascii and displays with notify-send.

+##### Dependencies
+- XFCE OR Gnome OR Cinnamon OR KDE
+- xsel
+- notify-send

+##### Usage
+Select binary text and run the script.
+It's best suited to a hotkey.

 ## cdomain
 Adds domain to vultr instance and optionally sets proper security headers.
 The DNS must be pointed towards your vultr instance beforehand.